AnttiLaukkanen/Jaetaan.net/README.md

 # Jaetaan.net
-A site for all kinds of free things – events, things, help, learning etc. (Jaetaan.net (Share.net in English))
+A site for all kinds of free things – events, things, help, learning etc.
+Jaetaan.net is Share.net in English.